 I was very pleased to see your handwriting in your letter of the 9th October, and to know that you had got through the terrible time of sickness at Lahore. . . .
-By God's mercy you have been spared, and in future, with a seat in the Chief Court, you will get away during the unhealthy season, and though the work may not be so interesting as the Commissioner's office, still there is a compensating
+By God's mercy you have been spared, and in future, with a seat in the Chief Court, you will get away during the unhealthy season, and though the work may not be so interesting as the Commissioner's office, still there is a compensating advantage of the Hills and higher pay.
+Colonel Millar's death happening at such a period was especially heart-rending to the family.261 ...

-My wife had by this time been obliged to go to the Hills.
+259 My wife had by this time been obliged to go to the Hills.